daimlertruck/dt-ui/packages/dt-ui-react/components/empty-state/README.md

 # EmptyState

 This component fills the width of the container where is placed and its height varies depending on the content in it.
 The usage of this component is to show a message to the user when there is no data to display.
+Furthermore, it can be used to show additional information like a button or a link, as a children.

 ## Usage